Barty stays red hot on clay to set up Badosa rematch

 She defeated Barty in straight sets en route to the last four having beaten Belinda Bencic earlier in the tournament.

-Badosa got the better of Bencic again on home soil on Wednesday, prevailing 6-4 7-5, the Swiss paying the price for a string of unforced errors at the end of each set.
+Badosa got the better of Bencic again on home soil, prevailing 6-4 7-5, the Swiss paying the price for a string of unforced errors at the end of each set.

 "I expect a completely different match," Badosa said of the reunion with Barty.